 3. It is recommended that the appointee consults the possible list of supervisors from the Doctoral Programme in Economics at University of Helsinki prior to applying and names a foreseeable supervisor in the application.

 Other requirements include proven ability, demonstrated through previous degree studies and other merits of the applicant to pursue postgraduate studies.
 Particular attention is paid on applicant's performance in advanced courses in microeconomics, macroeconomics, and econometrics.
 Fluency in English language is required.

 Please remember to provide precise information on your previous and current funding for the proposed research.

 Successful candidates are expected to work full time and to complete their doctorates by the end of a four-year period.
 This funding is primarily intended for new doctoral candidates who have just begun, or are about to begin, their doctoral studies at the University of Helsinki.
 Preference will be given to candidates who are at the beginning of their studies, as the primary purpose of these four-year positions is for doctoral research.

 Fill in the application and include all the required attachments.

 Applicants may submit their applications in Finnish, Swedish and English.

-Top candidates will be interviewed on Monday 8 November.
-The decisions will be announced on the doctoral programme’s web page in December 2021.
+Short-listed candidates will be invited to an interview in mid-November.
+The decisions will be announced on the doctoral programme’s web page in December 2022.